 On the other hand, if you choose to stay, you employer may end up owing you even more.
 Even if you’re confident you’ll get the money eventually, how long can you survive without a paycheck?
 An employer failing to make payroll doesn’t bode well for your future with the organization.

 You may be better off staying put while you search for another job that will pay you consistently and on time.
 There are a lot of factors, like how long you’ve worked there, your relationship with the owner, and your own financial situation.
 Keep in mind that, in most jurisdictions, if you quit you will not be eligible for unemployment benefits.
 You will need your employer to lay you off or fire you in order to qualify.
+(Note: this varies from jurisdiction to jurisdiction.
+Sometimes being fired with cause leaves you unable to get unemployment.)
 We would advise to never make a hasty decision in the heat of the moment.
 You could end up regretting it.

 Send Out Your Resume